Cacti/documentation/Automation-Networks.md

 Discovery threads - How many proccessess to spawn during the scan <br>
 Max Runtime - to prevent the scan from running indefinetly <br>
 Automatically add to cacti - If a device is SNMP reachable and matches a rule from this subnet the device will be added<br>
-Netbios - Attempt to resolve the hostname by netbios
+Netbios - Attempt to resolve the hostname by netbios <br>

+Ensure after you are done adding your network to enable the rule and save